 Canalta Lodge

-Start each day with a complimentary buffet breakfast followed by a rejuvenating dip in the glacier plunge tub before setting off into the great outdoors to enjoy whatever it is you like to do in the wilderness.
+Start each day with a complimentary buffet breakfast followed by a rejuvenating dip in the glacier plunge tub before setting off into the great outdoors to enjoy whatever is on your Banff itinerary.
 The hotel contains a number of suites, but most of the standard rooms are two queen beds for families.

 Return each evening to relax in the outdoor sauna or hot tubs, or kick back in front of the cozy fireplace.
 Also enjoy access to a gym, coffee shop, ski lockers, and bike rental service.
 Each modern room offers many amenities, including complimentary Wi-Fi, HDTV, refrigerator, coffeemaker, microwave, and private bathroom.